Modeling & Storing Spatial Networks

 NN Search

-Find the nearest object in spatial relation R
+Find the nearest object in spatial relation R to location q.

 - Network browsing